An introduction to Barnet Depression Alliance Peer Support Group

-This is just to give you a brief outline of who we are, what we do and how we run.
-Hopefully it will help you to decide whether the group would suit you and to give you some idea as to what to expect when you come for the first time.
+This is a brief outline of how our group operates.
+Hopefully it will help you to decide whether the group would suit you and give you some idea of what to expect when you come for the first time.

 Who we are

-We are one of over 50 self-help groups previously supported by the national mental health charity Mind but now running as an independent, not-for-profit voluntary organisation.
-We were originally part of the charity Depression Alliance which merged with Mind in August 2016.
-We are financially assisted by Barnet Council.
-We have been meeting in Barnet for 25 years (since 1997), with the sole aim of providing support for fellow sufferers of depression.
-The emphasis is on self-help and the group is not a therapy group.
+We are one of over 50 peer support groups originally set up by the national charity Depression Alliance which merged with Mind in 2016.
+We now run as an independent, not-for-profit voluntary group.
+We have been meeting in Barnet for nearly 30 years (since 1997), with the sole aim of providing peer support to fellow sufferers of depression and depression with anxiety.
+The emphasis is on self-help, and the group is not a therapy group.
 All members of the group, including the group organisers, have suffered from depression.

 Where and when we meet